niledatabase/niledatabase/examples/quickstart/prisma/README.md

 # get tenants
 curl  -X GET 'http://localhost:3001/api/tenants'

-# create a todo (don't forget to use a read tenant-id in the URL)
+# create a todo (don't forget to use a real tenant-id in the URL)
 curl  -X POST \
   'http://localhost:3001/api/tenants/108124a5-2e34-418a-9735-b93082e9fbf2/todos' \
   --header 'Content-Type: application/json' \
   --data-raw '{"title": "feed the cat", "complete": false}'

-# list todos for tenant (don't forget to use a read tenant-id in the URL)
+# list todos for tenant (don't forget to use a real tenant-id in the URL)
 curl  -X GET \
   'http://localhost:3001/api/tenants/108124a5-2e34-418a-9735-b93082e9fbf2/todos'